Kernix13/beginner-git-commands/README.md

 git push --set-upstream origin fix/branch-name
 ```

 Use that last `git push` only for the first time, then use `git push origin fix/something-typos`.
-Also add `git remote -v` after the fetch command, and of course `git status` as needed.
 Here is the last command AFTER you set the upstream:

 ```
 git push origin fix/branch-name